muzhouzhang/teaching/ess_2021_tips.md

 ## 5 Grouped Visualization

 This section introduces the `tidyverse` way of making grouped visualization.
 Specifically, we want a time-series plot showing the travel frequency change (`traffic`) by three `transportation_type` by 16 cities (`region`).

-### `group and facet_wrap`
+### inside `aes()` and `facet_wrap`

 If we simply used `geom_line(aes(date, traffic))`, then we would have 48 lines wrapped together.
-To distinguish different `transportation_type`, we can use `transportation_type`-specific aesthetics.
+To distinguish different `transportation_type`, we can use the aesthetics specific to `transportation_type`.
 In the code below, three lines for each `transportation_type` are assigned to unique colors to make them mutually distinguishable (`color = transportation_type`).
-Alternatively, we can use `linetype = transportation_type` (straight, dotted, dashed, etc.), but given the three lines are close to each other, this is not the preferred one.
-It is important to note that this group setting must be inside of `aes()`.
+Alternatively, we can use `linetype = transportation_type` (straight, dotted, dashed, etc.).
+But given the three lines are close to each other, that is not the preferred method.
 Similarly, we can apply this sort of grouping setting to other types of plots.
 If we do a scatter plot (`geom_point()`), for example, we can use different `shape` for different groups.

-We can then use `facet_wrap()` to have a multi-panel figure, in which each panel represents the group we set.
+We can then use `facet_wrap()` to have a figure with multiple panels.
 Here, we specify `vars(region)` to let panels represent different `region`.
 Given we have 16 cities, 4 × 4 is a natural choice regarding how many should be along rows and columns.
 However, we are allowed to adjust these parameters by setting `nrow` or `ncol` inside of `facet_wrap()`.

 ``` r
 uk_mobility_covid %>% ggplot() +